chef/chef-web-docs/content/test.md

 > This is a blockquote.
 >
-> You can have paragraphs and block-level elements within a blockquote.
+> Use a blockquote to quote extended blocks of text.
 >
 > You can even have code blocks.
 >